green-pine-trees-on-green-grass-field-during-daytime

 From the Alps to the Carpathians – strengthening governance models for sustainable development of mountain areas in Central Europe

 The Alps and Carpathians are important natural corridors that connect many central European countries.
 Unfortunately, cooperation across borders often lacks a joint vision in mountain areas.
-To change this, the Central Mountains project designs and implements a joint strategy and regional action plans to create amongst others cross-border functional areas.
-By improving governance structures, processes and operations, the partners sustainably improve cooperation among Alpine-Carpathian regions.
+To change this, the Central Mountains project designed and implemented a joint strategy and regional action plans to create amongst others cross-border functional areas.
+By improving governance structures, processes and operations, the partners sustainably improved cooperation among Alpine-Carpathian regions.

 2,33m €